nicolas-costa/taskster-api/readme.md

 docker-compose -f docker-compose.cli.yml run --rm composer update
 ```

-Set up the 'APP_KEY' vraiable on the env file.
+Set up the 'APP_KEY' variable on the env file.
 You can generate one on the internet but I'll leave one site here
 * [passwordgenerator.net](https://passwordsgenerator.net/)